NONPLAYT/benkins/README.md

     // ...
     // Replace this with your username, repo and branch you wish to publish.
 For example: AwesomeUser/AwesomeProject:main "User/Repo:branch": {
-        // Enabling sonar will make the build fail if the sonar quality gate fails.
-This is only supported for maven projects and not yet implemented to benkins.
-        "sonar": {
-            "enabled": false
-        },
         // What the builds will be prefixed with.
 "DEV" would make builds like "AwesomeProject - DEV 1 (githash)"
         // createJar just creates a jar file of the project.
         // buildTool is the build tool you use.
 Currently only maven and gradle are supported.